Gov. DeWine releases guidelines for Ohio schools reopening in the fall

 COLUMBUS (WCMH) — Ohio Governor Mike DeWine has released guidelines for schools to follow when they reopen in the fall.

-“These guidelines are not going to be a big surprise to anybody,” DeWine said before announcing the plan.
+“These guidelines are not going to be a big surprise to anybody,” DeWine said before announcing the plan during his Thursday news conference.

 The guidelines are as follows: